Sanglorian/orcus/Orcus Player Options - current.md

 ## Distributing Magic Items

-GMs can decide for themselves how to distribute magic items in their games, but for a balanced game the rules can briefly be described as follows.
+GMs can decide for themselves how to distribute magic items in their games, but for a balanced game there are a variety of options.

+### Steady Progression

 A player character should get a new permanent magic item every 12 encounters or so, and that item should be of a level equal to their own level +1 to +4 (roughly 25% chance of each).
-Since there are roughly 10 encounters to a level, another way of saying that is that each level a player character should get 0.8 of a permanent item, *or* that over the course of five levels, a player character should get four permanent magic items.
+Since there are roughly 10 encounters to a level, other ways of thinking about this is that:

+1. each level a player character should get 0.8 of a permanent item *or*
+2. each level, a five-adventurer team should get four permanent items *or*
+3. over the course of five levels, a player character should get four permanent magic items.

-In addition, a player character should get gold pieces, trade goods, precious items, consumable magic items and so on equivalent in value to a magic item of their level roughly every 25 encounters or so.
+In addition, a player character should get gold pieces, trade goods, precious items, consumable magic items and so on equivalent in value to a permanent magic item of their level roughly every 25 encounters or so.
 Another way of saying that is that every level a player character should get 0.4 of a permanent item in gold pieces, etc.

 Keep in mind that a consumable magic item costs 1/25th as much as a permanent magic item of the same level.